 Kinesis Myofascial Integration (KMI) in Downtown Vancouver

-Kinesis Myofascial Integration (KMI) springs from the pioneering work of Dr. Ida P Rolf, as developed, by Thomas Myers.
+Kinesis Myofascial Integration (KMI) springs from the pioneering work of Dr. Ida P. Rolf, as developed, by Thomas Myers.
 KMI consists of a multi-session protocol (usually 12) of deep, slow fascial and myofascial manipulation, coupled with movement re-education.

 The design of KMI is to unwind the strain patterns residing in your body’s locomotor system, restoring it to its natural balance, alignment, length, and ease.
-Common strain patterns come about from inefficient movement habits, and our body’s response to poorly designed cars, desks, telephones, and airplanes, etc. Individual strain patterns come from imitation when we are young, from the invasion of injury or surgery or birth, and from our body’s response to traumatic episodes.
+Common strain patterns come about from inefficient movement habits, and our body’s response to poorly designed cars, desks, telephones, and airplanes, etc. Individual strain patterns come from imitation when we are young, from injury or surgery or birth, and from our body’s response to traumatic episodes.

 Beginning as a simple gesture of response, movements can become a neuromuscular habit.
 The habitual movement forms one’s posture, and the posture requires changes in the structure – the body’s connective tissue ‘fabric’.
-In other words, a gesture becomes a habit becomes a posture and eventually lodges in our structure.
+In other words, a gesture becomes a habit, which becomes a posture and eventually lodges in our structure.
 These changes are rarely for the better –anything that pulls us out of alignment means that gravity works on pulling us into more misalignment or increased tension to counteract the force.
 Compensation begets compensation and more symptoms.
 KMI is designed to unwind this process and reduce structural stress.
 The method depends on a unique property of the body’s connective tissue network.